shikharmittal04/epspy/README.rst

 The code is run in two main steps:

--  Assign the unresolved sources flux densities (at a chosen reference frequency) and spectral indices.
+-  Assign the point sources flux densities (at a chosen reference frequency) and spectral indices.
 -  Then generate the sky maps at desired frequencies of observation.

 The following code captures the main functionalities of this package.

 .. code:: python

-   from furspy import furs
+   from epspy import meps

    #Step-1 initialise the object with default settings
-   obj = furs.furs()
+   obj = meps.eps()

    #Step-2 generate the data at the reference frequency
    obj.ref_freq()